Synphonyte/leptos-struct-table/README.md

    If the feature `chrono` is enabled then [`DefaultNaiveDateTableCellRenderer`], [`DefaultNaiveDateTimeTableCellRenderer`] and
    [`DefaultNaiveTimeTableCellRenderer`] are used for [`chrono::NaiveDate`], [`chrono::NaiveDateTime`] and [`chrono::NaiveTime`] respectively.
  - **`format`** - Quick way to customize the formatting of cells without having to create a custom renderer.
 See [Formatting](#formatting) below for more information.
+- **`getter`** - Specifies a method that returns the value of the field instead of accessing the field directly when rendering.

 #### Formatting